Are you interested in selling final expense insurance with the best direct mail final expense leads possible?

 Instead, smart agents getting started simply duplicate PROVEN systems of success in their own markets.

-For leads, the BEST system to duplicate is direct mail lead generation.
+For leads, the BEST system to duplicate is direct mail final expense lead generation.
 Because that’s what virtually ALL top producers use.

 Leverage Door Knocking